heraldgo/heraldd/README.md

 ## Extend components with plugin

-Herald daemon has provided some internal triggers, selectors and executors.
+Herald Daemon has provided some internal triggers, selectors and executors.
 If you are not satisfied with them, you can also define your own ones in the form of plugin to meet your requirements.